rhiannemock/ketoboot/README.md

 ## about keto page links

-The links on the index page and the result of clicking the link are as follows.
+The links on the about keto page and the result of clicking the link are as follows.

 ![Links as shown on about keto page](https://rhiannemock.github.io/ketoboot/testing-screenshots/links-testing/about-keto-links/about-keto-page-links.png)